 BILS offers bioinformatics consultation on short- as well as long-term basis.
-Up to 80 hours of consultation will be provided for free to users having these needs.
-Extra support exceeding these limits can be provided on a subsidised self-cost basis (currently SEK 2000/day).
+Up to 40 hours of consultation will be provided for free to users having these needs.
+Extra support exceeding these limits can be provided on a subsidised self-cost basis (from Jan 1st 2016 SEK 3000/day).
 Ideally we aim at having BILS functions well correlated with user needs, but we realise that there will be bottlenecks from time to time.

 For short questions and advice, we recommend using the site http://biosupport.se if possible.
 All questions posed there will be read by bioinformaticians at BILS as well as at WABI and UPPNEX.
 Furthermore, having the Q&A in a public forum reduces duplication of efforts.

 As several of the BILS experts have been recruited from other countries, it is most convenient for us if you write in english.

 Once your support request has been granted, a BILS representative will then contact you with further information.
 You are of course also welcome to contact any of the BILS staff directly if you have any questions, or visit one of our bioinformatics drop-in sessions.

 Note that it is also possible to receive free long-term support in the form of an embedded postdoc via the WABI plattform at SciLifeLab.
 More information on how to apply at the WABI page.

 For cases when BILS need to prioritize requests, the following prioritization principles have been decided by the BILS board:

 All users should get a basic fair amount of support (up to 80h/PI/year).
 BILS staff has a national responsibility and should serve the users’ needs regardless of their affiliation.
 Thus, BILS staff is expected to work to a large extent outside their home department.

 Additional time can be allotted by the user paying a subsidised amount, as decided by the board.
 General infrastructure development in BILS is not subject for payment by single groups.